Azure/azure-rest-api-specs/specification/cosmos-db/resource-manager/readme.md

   - suppress: DeleteOperationResponses
     from: managedCassandra.json
     reason: Linter is broken and throwing false positives.
-  - suppress: UnSupportedPatchProperties
-    from: cosmos-db.json
-    reason: Temporarily suppressing linter errors and will be fixed later
-  - suppress: LroPatch202
-    from: cosmos-db.json
-    reason: Temporarily suppressing linter errors and will be fixed later
-  - suppress: ResourceNameRestriction
-    from: cosmos-db.json
-    reason: Temporarily suppressing linter errors and will be fixed later
-  - suppress: XmsIdentifierValidation
-    from: cosmos-db.json
-    reason: Temporarily suppressing linter errors and will be fixed later
-  - suppress: CreateOperationAsyncResponseValidation
-    from: cosmos-db.json
-    reason: Temporarily suppressing linter errors and will be fixed later
-  - suppress: DeleteOperationAsyncResponseValidation
-    from: cosmos-db.json
-    reason: Temporarily suppressing linter errors and will be fixed later
-  - suppress: PostOperationAsyncResponseValidation
-    from: cosmos-db.json
-    reason: Temporarily suppressing linter errors and will be fixed later
-  - suppress: MissingTypeObject
-    from: cosmos-db.json
-    reason: Temporarily suppressing linter errors and will be fixed later
-  - suppress: ParametersOrder
-    from: cosmos-db.json
-    reason: Temporarily suppressing linter errors and will be fixed later
-  - suppress: TrackedResourceBeyondsThirdLevel
-    from: cosmos-db.json
-    reason: Temporarily suppressing linter errors and will be fixed later
-  - suppress: LroLocationHeader
-    from: cosmos-db.json
-    reason: Temporarily suppressing linter errors and will be fixed later
-  - suppress: TrackedResourcePatchOperation
-    from: cosmos-db.json
-    reason: Temporarily suppressing linter errors and will be fixed later
-  - suppress: OperationIdNounVerb
-    from: cosmos-db.json
-    reason: Temporarily suppressing linter errors and will be fixed later
-  - suppress: ResourceNameRestriction
-    from: dataTransferService.json
-    reason: Temporarily suppressing linter errors and will be fixed later
-  - suppress: RepeatedPathInfo
-    from: dataTransferService.json
-    reason: Temporarily suppressing linter errors and will be fixed later
-  - suppress: XmsIdentifierValidation
-    from: managedCassandra.json
-    reason: Temporarily suppressing linter errors and will be fixed later
-  - suppress: LroLocationHeader
-    from: services.json
-    reason: Temporarily suppressing linter errors and will be fixed later
-  - suppress: LroErrorContent
-    from: cosmos-db.json
-    reason: Temporarily suppressing linter errors and will be fixed later
-  - suppress: MissingDefaultResponse
-    from: cosmos-db.json
-    reason: Temporarily suppressing linter errors and will be fixed later
-  - suppress: GetCollectionOnlyHasValueAndNextLink
-    from: cosmos-db.json
-    reason: Temporarily suppressing linter errors and will be fixed later
-  - suppress: ProvisioningStateSpecifiedForLROPut
-    from: cosmos-db.json
-    reason: Temporarily suppressing linter errors and will be fixed later
-  - suppress: PutRequestResponseSchemeArm
-    from: cosmos-db.json
-    reason: Temporarily suppressing linter errors and will be fixed later
-  - suppress: PutRequestResponseSchemeArm
-    from: dataTransferService.json
-    reason: Temporarily suppressing linter errors and will be fixed later
-  - suppress: PutResponseSchemaDescription
-    from: dataTransferService.json
-    reason: Temporarily suppressing linter errors and will be fixed later
-  - suppress: GetCollectionOnlyHasValueAndNextLink
-    from: managedCassandra.json
-    reason: Temporarily suppressing linter errors and will be fixed later
-  - suppress: PutResponseSchemaDescription
-    from: cosmos-db.json
-    reason: Temporarily suppressing linter errors and will be fixed later
-  - suppress: AvoidAdditionalProperties
-    from: managedCassandra.json
-    reason: Temporarily suppressing existing linter errors and will be fixed later
   - suppress: BodyTopLevelProperties
     from: chaosFault.json
     reason: Temporarily suppressing existing linter errors due to known issue in linter validation as discussed in the ARM Office hours.